Neppit/Portfolio/README.md

 ## Usage

-To use the webpage, you can review each section by clicking on the header links at the top of the page.
-To inspect each element, you can open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you can navigate to the Accessibility tab to highlight each picture element,
+To view this webpage, you can click on the links at the top of the header to navigate to the different sections.
+You can click on the images of the previous work to navigate to the deployed webpages.
+You can click on the links at the bottom of the page to contact the Portfolio's owner.

 ## Credits